teiid/teiid-dashboard/builder/src/main/jbossas7/README.md

 User Authentication
 --------------------------

+NOTE:  The security domain is set to teiid-security, which is the same security domain that Teiid defaults to.
+       Therefore, any user setup (i.e., add/update/delete) will need to done to this domain.

 Once started, open a browser and type the following URL:
 <code>http://localhost:8080/teiid-dashboard</code>.
 A login screen should be displayed.